 Recognition of the Programme

-Aga Khan University Hospital is a recognised medical internship centre by the Kenyan Medical Practitioners and Dentists’ Board, which is the regulatory body for medical doctors in Kenya.
+Aga Khan University Hospital is a recognised medical internship centre accredited by the Kenyan Medical Practitioners and Dentists’ Board, which is the regulatory body for medical doctors in Kenya.

 Selection and Appointment